 But more recently, the growing trend of corporate activism has joined the fray and brought a new challenge to the reputational landscape: companies are expected to take a stand on matters of public policy.
 And this is what makes this war different than any previous one when it comes to its impact on businesses, and their relationships with their stakeholders.

 As we have recently opined to the Danish business news outlet Finans (in Danish, paywall), the approach of companies to the current crisis is going to be viewed as another – and much bigger – case of corporate activism: are companies just complying with regulatory demands, or are they being proactive in defending the values that their customers and employees hold dear?

-Companies that do not take a proactive approach with regards to their business affairs in Russia and to other ways they can show their support for Ukraine and Ukrainians may therefore face scrutiny form their employees, customers and even investors.
+Companies that do not take a proactive approach with regards to their business affairs in Russia and to other ways they can show their support for Ukraine and Ukrainians may therefore face scrutiny from their employees, customers, and even investors.

 This may lead to an erosion in reputation and loss of loyalty and attractiveness among various stakeholder groups – which could have a financial impact on the company’s performance.

 Reputation data from recent years leaves no doubt that stakeholders today hold companies to account on such matters: companies will face a reputational backlash if they don’t rise to meet the public’s expectations in the way they react to the Ukraine-Russia war.